 - 1. Accreditations of DigiCert, - 2.
 CP and CPS versions, - 3.
 Contractual obligations and other agreements concerning the operation of the CA / TSA, - 4.
 System and equipment configurations, modifications, and updates, - 5.
 Rejection or acceptance of a certificate request, - 6.
 Certificate issuance, rekey, renewal, and revocation requests, - 7.
 Sufficient identity authentication data to satisfy the identification requirements of Section 3.2, including information about telephone calls made for verification purposes, - 8.
-Any documentation related to the receipt or acceptance of a certificate or token, - 9.
+Any documentation related to the receipt or acceptance of a Certificate or token, - 9.
 Subscriber Agreements, - 10.
-Issued certificates, - 11.
+Issued Certificates, - 11.
 A record of certificate re-keys, - 12.
-CRL and OCSP entries, - 13.
+CRLs for CAs cross-certified with the Federal Bridge CA, - 13.
 Data or applications necessary to verify an archive's contents, - 14.
 Compliance auditor reports, - 15.
 Changes to DigiCert's audit parameters, - 16.
 Any attempt to delete or modify audit logs, - 17.
 Key generation, destruction, storage, backup, and recovery, - 18.
 Access to Private Keys for key recovery purposes, - 19.
 Changes to trusted Public Keys, - 20.
 Export of Private Keys, - 21.
-Approval or rejection of a certificate status change request, - 22.
+Approval or rejection of a revocation request, - 22.
 Appointment of an individual to a trusted role, - 23.
 Destruction of a cryptographic module, - 24.
 Certificate compromise notifications, - 25.
 Remedial action taken as a result of violations of physical security, and - 26.
 Violations of the CP or CPS.